derekgreene11/CS340/README.md

 -   The updated versions of the Project and Database outline.
 Reading these should give a layman the complete idea of your Project and its universe, and thus be able to navigate the website.

+- [ ] UI Screen Shots with Informative Titles

+-   Screen captures of each of the UI pages on your website.
+Add a title immediately above each Screen capture which explains the CRUD step.
+E.g. "READ/BROWSE/DISPLAY Customers page" or "CREATE/INSERT/ADD NEW Invoice page."
+The captures should be clear and easy to read.
+Clearly highlight where you have implemented a) Delete from a M:N, b) NULLable relationship and c) Update of a M:N. If you do not highlight these and we overlook them when grading you will lose points, even if you have implemented them.

 :white_check_mark: ER Diagram

 -   The updated version of your ERD using the notations that we use in the class should represent a logical model of your design and omit some physical level of detail compared to the Schema.
 The diagram should avoid crossed lines and be clear and easy to read.